Academany/fabzero/basic/intro.md

 * Will your program be the next?

 ### Academany methodology
-Academany programs are not a traditional but a **distributed education system** with tutors instead of teachers.
+Academany programs are not a traditional but a **distributed education system** with mentors instead of teachers.
 Students undertake their own research in a 5 months long program.
-Academany educational programs are inspired in line with [the nine principles](http://media.mit.edu/about/principles) from Joi Ito (MIT Media Lab).
+Academany educational programs are inline with [the nine principles](http://media.mit.edu/about/principles) from Joi Ito (MIT Media Lab).

 ![](./img/intro/principles.jpeg)